amplitude/amplitude-docs/content/collections/faq_and_troubleshooting/en/access-issues.md

 * Make sure the password you're using to log in is correct.
 Reset the password if you don't remember.
 * See if you're experiencing the same behavior in another browser or incognito mode.
 If not, try clearing your browser's cookies and cache.
 * Check that your browser version is up to date.
 If it isn't, update the browser and retry your login.
 You may need to restart your laptop after updating the browser to ensure the changes to the browser happen.
 Try to log in again after restarting.
 * Make sure you are using a browser Amplitude is compatible with.
-You can see browser compatibility details[here](/docs/get-started/browser-compatibility).
+You can see browser compatibility details [here](/docs/get-started/browser-compatibility).
 * Running ad blockers (e.g. uBlock) or VPNs can cause Amplitude to behave in unexpected ways.
 If you're using any of these apps, try adding Amplitude to its allowed list.
 * If you have forgotten your organization's URL, reach out to the Amplitude support team.
 They can let you know which organization is associated with your email address.
 {{/partial:collapse}}